nf-core/eager/docs/usage.md

 kept.
 Individual bases at the ends of reads falling below this threshold will be clipped off.
 Default is set to `20`.

-> modifies AdapterRemoval parameter: `--minquality`
+> Modifies AdapterRemoval parameter: `--minquality`

 #### `--clip_min_adap_overlap`

 Sets the minimum overlap between two reads when read merging is performed.
 Default is set to `1` base overlap.

-> modifies AdapterRemoval parameter: `--minadapteroverlap`
+> Modifies AdapterRemoval parameter: `--minadapteroverlap`

 #### `--skip_collapse`